Payment for ecosystem services: Concept overview

+A related concept aims to adapt Payments for Ecosystem Services to support agrobiodiversity conservation by smallholder farmers.

 Theoretical perspectives

 There are three main theoretical perspectives concerning PES.
 The first is that of environmental economics, the second of ecological economics, and the third of those who reject the very idea of ecosystem services.

 Environmental economics

 The basic conceptualization of nature from the perspective of environmental economics is that manufactured capital can be used as a substitute for natural capital.
 The definition of PES provided by environmental economics is the most popular: a voluntary transaction between a service buyer and service seller that takes place on the condition that either a specific ecosystem service is provided or land is used in a way to secure that service.
-This definition is directly related to the Coase theorem, upon which PES is strongly based from the environmental economics perspective, which states that in a competitive market, in the absence of transaction costs and in the presence of clear property rights, direct negotiation between private parties can lead to efficient outcomes.
-However, in reality, transaction costs are virtually always present and private parties cannot always reach agreements on their own.
-One of the main reasons is lack of sustained financing, which often leads governments to provide some type of funding assistance.
+This definition is directly related to the Coase theorem, upon which PES is strongly based from the environmental economics perspective, which states that in a competitive market, in the absence of transaction costs and the presence of clear property rights, direct negotiation between private parties can lead to efficient outcomes.
+With this logic, a climate coalition can "buy coal" for conservation.
+However, in reality, transaction costs are virtually always present and the parties cannot always reach agreements on their own.
+One reason is that promising future payments are not time consistent.
+Another reason is the lack of sustained financing, which often leads governments to provide some type of funding assistance.
 The environmental economics theorists acknowledge that PES systems can resemble an environmental subsidy, complicating the strict Coasian backing.